PHASE 2 OF 7

 Joi Ito's framework for finding innovation in the white space between fields.

-Unlike interdisciplinary work (different fields collaborating), antidisciplinary thinking creates something that doesn't fit any existing category.
-It's the white space between the dots on a map of knowledge.
+Interdisciplinary work has fields collaborate.
+Antidisciplinary thinking creates something that fits no existing category: the white space between the dots on a map of knowledge.

 Ask Yourself